ajesh198/Service2Home/Service2Home/Readme.txt

 1)	User account can search and book services, track requests.
 2)	If you registered as an service agent you can track your requests and change status.
-NB : please use seprate mail for user account and service account
+NB : please use seprate mail for user account and service account.
+     Please login in diffrent browser if you are trying to use multiple accounts simultaneously.